Animals and their Characteristics – The 5 Animal Groups

-Last week I shared the vertebrate and invertebrate sort cards that I made for my daughter.
+Last week I shared the free vertebrate and invertebrate sort cards that I made for my daughter.
 I also wanted to go over the characteristics of the various vertebrate animal groups with her.

 As she sorted the animal groups we talked about some of the characteristics of each group… fish and amphibians lay their eggs in water, reptiles and birds lay their eggs on land and so forth.